janssen70/axis_device_tool/README.md

 axis_device_tool
 ----------------
 Python script to perform operations on Axis devices.
-It should run on a standard Python install.
+Requires Python 3.8+.
 Some examples:

 1. Get supported events from a device, specifying credentials and IP address: